You do not need to throw your phone in a lake

 Component: Lock

 Day 7 is not about adding new restrictions.
 It is about building the maintenance system that prevents drift.
-Most digital detox attempts fail not during the detox itself but in the weeks after, when motivation fades and old habits quietly return [1].
+Most digital detox attempts fade not during the detox itself but in the weeks after, when motivation drops and old habits quietly return [1].
 The Lock component makes your changes durable.

 Check your Screen Time or Digital Wellbeing data for the past six days.
 Compare it to your Day 1 baseline.
 Write down: